 Crate & Barrel sells a wide selection of high-quality houseware across a lot of different categories.

 It’s a good place to buy everything from small kitchen gadgets to a big-ticket statement piece, all in a price range that’s fairly comparable to West Elm’s.

 I bought my dining room table there almost a decade ago, and it’s held up incredibly well, both in terms of style and wherewithal.

 Another close West Elm competitor, Pottery Barn has a similar aesthetic and a similar price point, making it a great alternative.

 Whereas West Elm’s designs tend to hue pretty closely to the mid-century modern school, Pottery Barn offers a slightly wider range of choices, and a mix of pieces that are both modern and timeless.

 A division of Crate & Barrel, CB2 has a similar aesthetic but is geared toward younger shoppers.

-While you might not think of it as a furniture store (they’re much better known for selling discount clothes), TJ Maxx actually has a pretty wide selection of homeware.
+You might not think of it as a furniture store because they’re much better known for selling discount clothes.

 And one of the best parts about buying home furnishings there is that, in true TJ Maxx fashion, they carry pieces from a lot of the most popular major brands, but at significantly discounted prices.